thomashancock/TORCH_Data_Processor/README.md

 This section gives a list of changes/features which are yet to be implemented, but are requested.
 The requester's initials should be put in brackets after the item.

+* Add possibility of logging errors in ErrorSpy which don't required a Board ID and/or TDC ID (THH)
 * Refactor Edge Sorting to be easily modifiable (THH)
-* If block/file is dumped, ensure current WordBundle is cleared (THH)
 * Add "No Errors" to ErrorSpy summary if no errors are detected (THH)
 * Parallel Mode (THH)

+## Known Bugs

+This section gives a list of known bugs which require attention.
+The reporter's initials should be put in brackets after the item.

+* If block/file is dumped, ensure current WordBundle should be cleared (THH)
+* "Invalid Datatype" Error has TDC ID = 100 for all occurrences (THH)